 As the most common autosomal recessive disorder in populations of northern European descent, hereditary hemochromatosis may be an almost ideal disease for which to perform population screening.
 The advent of genetic testing for hereditary hemochromatosis focuses concern on informed consent and the ethical, legal, and social implications of screening, particularly in relation to medical and general discrimination.

-The American Association for the Study of Liver Diseases (AASLD) guidelines recommend screening of high-risk groups such as those with suggestive organ involvement, a familial history of hereditary hemochromatosis, and those with biochemical or radiologic abnormalities suggestive of the possibility of iron overload, as detailed below.
+The American Association for the Study of Liver Diseases (AASLD) guidelines recommend screening of high-risk groups such as those with suggestive organ involvement, a familial history of hereditary hemochromatosis, and those with biochemical or radiologic abnormalities suggestive of the possibility of iron overload.
+See Guidelines for detailed information.

 The diagnosis of hemochromatosis is based on clinical features of the disease; these features include diffuse hyperpigmentation, hepatomegaly, and diabetes mellitus accompanied with biochemical abnormalities of iron metabolism and genotypic investigation.
 Perform early genetic testing or liver biopsy to avoid the complications of hemochromatosis.